 I still believe that content publishing is a very attractive industry that has tons of opportunities.
 Some of the largest publications are built on WordPress: The Washington Post, Techcrunch, and millions of others.

 I've learned the things that you hear about a lot when it comes to startups.
-One thing to hear and understand them but it's another thing to experience and feel the pain of failing them.
+It’s one thing to hear and understand them but it's another thing to experience and feel the pain of failure.

-- Commitment: There is a some kind of magic that happens when people commit to something.
+- Commitment: Some kind of magic happens when people commit to something.

 - Velocity: It's important to figure out the direction you want to go as a team.
 But after the direction is set, it almost doesn't matter what you do as long as you have the velocity to iterate fast while receiving continuous feedback loops.